fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Adam and Eve are placed in Paradise
 After Eve was created, the couple was given a place in heaven.

     And We said, "O Adam, dwell, you and your wife, in Paradise and eat therefrom in [ease and] abundance from wherever you will.
-But do not approach this tree, lest you be among the wrongdoers."
+But do not approach this tree 🌳, lest you be among the wrongdoers."
     Quran [2:35]

 Eve was created to accompany Adam as his companion and life partner, and they were instructed to live together in tranquility.
-In heaven, Adam and Eve were free to eat and enjoy everything with the exception of one tree.
+In heaven, Adam and Eve were free to eat and enjoy everything with the exception of one tree 🌳.

 The Quran does not describe what kind of tree it was, however, this prohibition set the stage for the test that was to come.